datahub-project/datahub/docs/posts.md

  <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/posts/view-posts.png" />
 </p>

-## Using Posts Using the GraphQL
+## Create Posts Using the GraphQL API

-To create a post, users must use the [createPost](../graphql/mutations.md#createPost) GraphQL mutation.
+To create a post via API, you can call the [createPost](../graphql/mutations.md#createPost) GraphQL mutation.

 There is only one type of Post that can be currently made, and that is a **Home Page Announcement**.
 This may be extended in the future to other surfaces.